emahuni/em-async-events/README.md

   eventMeta:    {
     payloads:        [/* array of all previous event callbacks' outcomes (if there're multiple listeners), see below */],
     eventName:       "some-event",
-    eventOptions:    {/*opts passed to event*/ },
+    eventOptions:    {/* opts passed to event */ },
-    listenerOptions: {/*opts passed to listener*/ },
+    listenerOptions: {/* opts passed to listener */ },
-    eventOrigin:     VueComponent /*vue compo that emitted the event when applicable */,
+    eventOrigin:     VueComponent | Object, /* vue compo or object where event was emitted from that emitted the event when applicable */
+    originStack: String, /* string representing stack location where event was emitted from */
     listenersTally:  6 // number of listeners for this event },
   listenerMeta: {
-    extra,   // any data passed as extra data when listener was created, eventMeta, // event meta information as above
+    extra: Any,   // any data passed as extra data when listener was created,
+    eventMeta: {}, // event meta information as above
     listenerMeta: {  // listener meta information
       eventName: "some-event",
-      callback, // the callback
+      callback: Function, // the callback
       listenerOptions: {/*opts passed to listener*/ },
-      racingListeners: [/** any listeners that are racing to grab the event */], subscriberID, // a unique identifier for the subscriber listenerOrigin, // where the lister is defined, works for Vue only
+      racingListeners: [/** any listeners that are racing to grab the event */],
+      subscriberID: String, // a unique identifier for the subscriber
+      listenerOrigin: Vuecomponent | Object, /* vue compo or object where listener is defined */
+      originStack: String, /* string representing stack location where listener is defined */
       listenerPromise: { // a promise for the listener id,       // promise unique identifier
         promise, // actual promise for the listener